henrysky/astroNN/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-.. warning:: This is a draft version of astroNN 0.99 Alpha
+.. warning:: This is a draft documentation aiming for latest astroNN commit

 Welcome to astroNN's documentation!
 ======================================